trteodor/LineFollower_Light/README.md

 * If i will have time i will continue the project!  :)

+  * The estimated cost of all components needed to recreate this design (in full) is around 220 $ (PCB order included) ( Just for information )

 # Here is my previous working and tested Line Follower project:
 * https://github.com/trteodor/Line_Follower_STM32H7